general-CbIC/poolex/docs/guides/custom-implementations.md

 end
 ```

+If you have any ideas what implementations can be added to the library or how to improve existing ones, then please [create an issue](https://github.com/general-CbIC/poolex/issues/new)!

 ### Configuring custom implementations

 After that, you need to add the following to the configuration (for example, `runtime.exs`):